Renesas-EMEV2/Documentation/Kernel.md

 On top of a default configuration, something else could also be changed through the kernel standard tool 'make menuconfig', before building.
 For example, default configuration defines a touchscreen driver, but we have tablets mounting different touchscreens: e.g. PixCir or Goodix.
 You need to choose the proper driver before building.

-The major default configurations defined up to now are the following:
+The major default configurations in the "Livall_JB" branch are the following:

 * emev_Livall_JB_defconfig

-Found in the "Livall_JB" branch.
-For a "Livall" tablet board and an Android JB build, with a PixCir "Tango M48" touchscreen driver selected by default.
+for a "Livall" tablet board and an Android JB build, with a PixCir "Tango M48" touchscreen driver selected by default.
 Note, the Goodix GT801 touchscreen driver code is present too and may be choosen with: 'make menuconfig' -> drivers -> input -> touchscreens, un-selecting PixCir and selecting Goodix.

-* emev_mypad_upd_defconfig
+* emev_Livall_upd_defconfig

-Found in the "emev-4.1" branch.
-For a Livall tablet board and used along cramfs Linux (Wind River), for firmware updates from SD-card.
-See also Bootloader docs about this (https://github.com/Renesas-EMEV2/Documentation/Bootloader.md)
+for a Livall tablet board and used along cramfs Linux (Wind River) for firmware updates from SD-card.
+See also Bootloader docs about this (https://github.com/Renesas-EMEV2/Documentation/blob/emev-4.1/Bootloader.md)

-* emev_Livall_defconfig
+* emev_Livall_GB_defconfig

-Found in the "Livall_GB" branch.
-For a "Livall" tablet board and PixCir touchscren driver, for an Android GB build.
+for a "Livall" tablet board and PixCir touchscren driver, for an Android GB build.

-* emev_mypad_gb_defconfig

-Found in the "emev-4.1" branch.
-For a "Livall" tablet board and an Android GB build (PixCir touchscren driver by default; Goodix choosen as with emev_Livall_JB_defconfig).
+The older "emev-4.1" branch include "emev_mypad_*" configurations, but they're not mantained anymore.